ipcrypt-std/draft-denis-ipcrypt/draft-denis-ipcrypt.md

 ### ipcrypt-ndx (AES‑XTS) {#ipcrypt-ndx}

 The `ipcrypt-ndx` instantiation uses the AES‑XTS tweakable block cipher with a 16‑byte (128‑bit) tweak.
-The output is 32 bytes total, consisting of a 16‑byte tweak concatenated with a 16‑byte ciphertext.
+The output is 32‑byte total, consisting of a 16‑byte tweak concatenated with a 16‑byte ciphertext.

 Since only a single block is encrypted, only the first tweak needs to be computed, avoiding the need for a full key schedule.
 Independent sampling of a 16‑byte tweak results in an expected collision after about 2^(128/2) = 2^64 operations.